-In Netflix's new docuseries, Down to Earth, off-duty actor Zac Efron, and Efron’s favorite guru, a supplement enthusiast named Darin Olien, travel the earth together to eat, skateboard through the airport, and ponder the major elements of modern life.
+In Netflix's new docuseries, Down to Earth, off-duty actor Zac Efron and Efron’s favorite guru, a supplement enthusiast named Darin Olien, travel the earth together to eat, skateboard through the airport, and ponder the major elements of modern life.
 The show, which came out earlier this month, is twofold in its pursuit: It examines both climate change and "wellness," as if biodiversity and electromagnetic grounding to fight jet lag are logically connected through some hazily earth-positive feelings.
 It’s a link that starts out as simply foolish, but proves more frustrating and irresponsible as the series continues.

 In Down to Earth, the lack of attention to detail reaches innovative levels: In an episode about water, Efron, in a voiceover, informs us that the human body is between 50–65 percent water.
-Not eight minutes later, certified America’s premiere water sommelier Martin Riese says the body is over 70 percent water.
+Not eight minutes later, certified water sommelier Martin Riese says the body is over 70 percent water.
 The discrepancy is ignored.
-In an accompanying infographic about H2O, the two oxygen molecules are different sizes.
+In an accompanying infographic about H2O, the two oxygen atoms are different sizes.

 At a water tasting, Riese, who also runs a water academy for aspirant water sommeliers, presents Efron and the show’s guest, actress Anna Kendrick, with three different mineral waters to swill.
 As they sample, Reise vehemently warns them never to touch purified water or “boiled-up tap water,” as these have been demineralized, and so the pure water “will find minerals in your body,” he says, and it “pulls out” these nutrients, so “you’re losing actual minerals by drinking water.”

 Instead, Riese touts mineral water, which he claims is flush with nutrients like magnesium and calcium.
 Of one, he says, “This is not for hydration.
 This is pretty much medication.”
 This spiel—in a way emblematic of the show—is patently untrue.